 This paper is organized as follows.
-In Section II, we introduce the framework consisting of the dynamics of players and the class of DoS attacks.
-Section III presents the main result: quantized distributed NE seeking strategy design with zooming-in and holding capabilities, numbers of quantization levels preventing quantizer saturation and a bound characterizing the resilience.
-A numerical example is presented in Section IV, and finally Section V ends the paper with conclusions and future research.
+In Section II, we introduce the framework consisting of the dynamics of players, the class of DoS attacks, and the control objectives.
+Section III presents the quantized distributed NE seeking strategy with zooming-in and holding capabilities.
+Main results are presented in Section IV, including lower bounds of quantization levels preventing quantizer saturation and a bound characterizing the resilience.
+A numerical example is presented in Section V, and finally Section VI ends the paper with conclusions and future research.

 \textbf{Notation.} We denote by $\mathbb R$ the set of reals.
 Given $b \in \mathbb R$, $\mathbb R_{\geq b}$ and $\mathbb R_{>b}$ denote the sets of reals no smaller than $b$ and reals greater than $b$, respectively; $\mathbb R_{\le b}$ and $\mathbb R_{<b}$ represent the sets of reals no larger than $b$ and reals smaller than $b$, respectively; $\mathbb Z$ denotes the set of integers.
 For any $c \in \mathbb Z$, we denote $\mathbb Z_{\ge c} := \{c,c+ 1,\cdots\}$.
 Given a vector $\zeta$ and a matrix $\Omega$, let $\|\zeta\|$ and $\|\zeta\|_\infty$ denote the $2 $- and $\infty$-norms of vector $\zeta$, respectively, and $\|\Omega\|$ and $\|\Omega\|_\infty$ represent the corresponding induced norms of matrix $\Omega$.
 Moreover, $\rho(\Omega)$ denotes the spectral radius of $\Omega$.
 Given an interval $\mathcal{I}$, $|\mathcal{I}|$ denotes its length.
 The Kronecker product is denoted by $\otimes$.
 For $\omega \in \mathbb Z _{\ge 2}$, let $I _\omega$ denote the identity matrix with dimension $\omega$.
 Let $\mathbf 1$ denote a vector $[1 \cdots 1 ]^T$ with a compatible dimension.